raylsnetwork/Enygma/enygma_payments/protocol_description.md

 This ensures only the issuer and the recipient know how much money was minted.
 We note, however, that it's still possible to have verifiability on the minting side, in the sense that every time there is a mint that the system knows a mint occcurred.

+## Auditing
+There are multiple types of auditing supported by the protocol.
+Concretely, the auditor can have a 'universal view' and have the ability of seeing all the transactions that take place in the network.

+### Universal View
+If there is an auditor that needs the complete view of the transactions in the network, then each privacy ledger shares their view key pair with the auditor upon the key registration step.
+To do so, each privacy ledger encrypts their view secret key (i.e., $$sk_{A}^{view}$$) and publishes it on the blockchain for the auditor to fetch.

+Each privacy ledger publishes:

+$$ ctxt = Encapsulate(pk_{auditor}, sk^{view})$$